JCGit2018/truffle-splitter/README.md

 - increase tests and add some wrong scenario
 - how check event in test?
 - how check expected exception in test?
 - what about network where the contract is deployed?
+- how unlock account?
+- wrong parameters could be tested using call instead of transaction, to speed up tests?

 ### Missings (just for now?)